 Available for Sale Securities in Banks and Financial Institutions

 - Banking Book refers to assets on a Bank’s balance sheet that is expected to be held to maturity.
-Banks and Financial Institution are not required to mark these assets on a mark to market (MTM) basis and such assets are usually held at historical cost in the books of accounts of the company.
+Banks and Financial Institutions are not required to mark these assets on a mark to market (MTM) basis, and such assets are usually held at historical cost in the books of accounts of the company.
 The popular category includes assets under Held to Maturity (HTM) category.

 - Trading Book refers to assets held by a Bank which are available for sale and are traded regularly.
 These assets are acquired with the intent not to be held till maturity but to profit with them over the near term.
-Banks and Financial Institution are required to mark these assets on a mark to market (MTM) on a daily basis and such assets are recorded at fair value which is also known as Mark to market accounting.
+Banks and Financial Institutions are required to mark these assets on a mark to market (MTM) daily, and such assets are recorded at fair value, which is also known as Mark to market accounting.
 The popular category includes assets held under the Held for Trading (HFT) category and Available for Sale (AFS) category.

 Available For Sale Securities Video

-This has been a guide to what is Available for Sale securities.
-Here we discuss its examples along with available for sale securities journal entries.
-Also, we look at how it is reported by Banks and Financial Institutions.
-Finally, we discuss its key differences between Available for Sale Securities vs Trading Securities vs Held to Maturity.
+This article has been a guide to what is Available for Sale securities and its definition.
+Here we discuss its examples along with available for sale securities journal entries and how Banks and Financial Institutions report it.
 You may also learn more from the following accounting articles –